nas256/ece3400_team13/labs/lab3.md

 end
 ```

 To listen to what the sine wave sounded like, we again connected the output of the DAC to the stereo phone jack socket and plugged in the speakers.
-We could hear the sine wave at a constant frequency of XX Hz.
+We could hear the sine wave at a constant frequency of 500 Hz.

 [![single sine wave](https://img.youtube.com/vi/WbqZ9BlY6jg/0.jpg)](https://youtu.be/WbqZ9BlY6jg)